 I and the Village is a famous painting by Russian artist Marc Chagall (1887-1985), a man who spent most of his career in France.
 It was painted in the typical Cubist style as many elements of the overall composition overlap each other.

 Chagall was born in Belarus, a country in Eastern Europe that was part of the Russian Empire at the time.
 The various elements of the local culture in Chagall’s native country, blend nicely in a painting that has been described as a “Cubist fairy tale.”

 8. Boy in a Red Vest – Paul Cézanne

 - Dimensions: 81 × 85 centimeters (31.8 × 33.4 inches)

 Boy in a Red Vest is one of the most famous paintings in the oeuvre of Paul Cézanne, the renowned French artist who formed the bridge between Post-Impressionism and the modern artist of the early 20th century and beyond.

 It’s one of the multiple variations of the same subject that Cézanne produced between 1889 and 1890.
-This was a period that Cézanne already developed his mature style using recognizable brushstrokes and plains of color to form larger fields.
-His style heavily included both the Fauvism artist and Cubist artists in the following decades.
+This was a period when Cézanne already developed his mature style using recognizable brushstrokes and plains of color to form larger fields.
+His style heavily included both Fauvism artists and Cubist artists in the following decades.